-It is intended to become an annual program of the Center, with Challenge themes (including priority areas, target sectors, target actors) and target applicants varying per year.
+The Climate Resilience Challenge (CRC) aims to surface innovative interdisciplinary and solution-oriented ideas that build and enhance resilience in the Philippines.
+It is intended to be a regular program of the OML Center, with Challenge themes (including priority areas, target sectors, target actors) and target applicants varying per cycle.

 The Challenge is open to any number of individual researchers, departments, centers or groups representing higher educational institutions (HEIs) in the Philippines that have Level IV accreditation, as well as their attached research centers and institutes.

 Initial submissions must include a problem statement, the innovative solution, and a pathway to implementation, and are evaluated based on scientific evidence, innovation, feasibility and operational sustainability, and impact.

 Submissions that pass the first screening participate in development and ideation sessions where they can interact with public sector partners that may further inform, and private, public, or civil sector representatives that may potentially implement the solution.